izikeros/blog/content/posts/how-to-install-tensorflow-and-keras-on-windows-10.md

 ---
 title: How to install TensorFlow and Keras on Windows 10
-date: '2019-01-17T06:00:00+01:0'
+date: '2019-01-17'
+Modified: '2019-02-08'
 tags: machine learning, tensorflow, howto
 Category: Posts
 image: /images/head/keras+tensorflow.jpg
-Summary: Here is a quick guide on how to install TensorFlow cpu-only version - the case for machines without GPU supporting CUDA.
+Summary: Guide on how to install TensorFlow cpu-only version - the case for machines without GPU supporting CUDA.
 Status: published
 ---
 Quick guide on how to install TensorFlow cpu-only version - the case for machines without GPU supporting CUDA.